-Unfortunately I had to remove the link to my E-mail address due to problems with spam!
-I
+I had to remove the link to my E-mail address due to problems with spam!
+I welcome

-Note: You cannot “click on” this to automatically place it in your E-mail program.
-Open your E-mail and type the address in the “TO” box.
+Note: You cannot “click” this to automatically place in an E-mail program.
+Open your E-mail and type address in the “TO” box.

-Apologies for this but it overcomes spam which is a huge problem!
+Apologies for this but it overcomes spam which is a growing problem!

 Introducing the owner

-I thought I would add a little bit about myself just to give a little perspective to these Web pages.
+Here is a bit about myself just to give a little perspective to these Web pages.

-The skills were still there and I had the enthusiasm to do a minor restoration or repaint.
-The
+skills were still there and I had the enthusiasm to do a minor restoration or repaint.
+The wheelchair

-wheelchair does make it a bit more difficult to handle some of the large, heavy or awkward work but I could still handle most of it - although generally at a reduced pace (pictures).
+does make it a bit more difficult to handle some of the large, heavy or awkward work but I could still handle most of it - although generally at a reduced pace.

 The final decision to undertake the restoration was made when a good friend put up his hand to

 help with the more difficult aspects of the work.
-Malcolm is also a car and motorcycle enthusiast
+Mal is also a car and motorcycle enthusiast and he

 saw his involvement in this project as his way of “owning” a classic Jaguar restoration.
 He has done a magnificent job of restoring a mid 70’s Suzuki motorcycle